Kokum butter is one of the best butter for use on the skin due to its emollient and restorative abilities.

 Kokum butter is non-comedogenic, which means it doesn’t clog pores.
 It is light and easily absorbed into your skin.

-- Kokum butter contains a significant amount of vitamin E, a potent antioxidant.
+Kokum butter contains a significant amount of vitamin E, a potent antioxidant.
+It also softens and conditions.

 Kokum butter helps heal dry and cracked skin especially lips, elbows, knees, and soles of feet.
 It may also aid in improving the appearance of scars and stretch marks.

-- Kokum butter is rich in essential fatty acids, which softens the skin and helps promote elasticity.
+Kokum butter is rich in essential fatty acids.
+This property softens the skin and helps promote elasticity and suppleness.

-- Due to its highly stable nature, kokum butter can help prolong the shelf life of your body butter and other DIY formulations.
-It especially plays well when mixed with natural oils such as coconut oil, tamanu oil, emu oil, and sweet almond oil.
+Due to its highly stable nature, kokum butter can help prolong the shelf life of your body butter and other DIY formulations.

 The essential fatty acid content in kokum butter also aids in cell oxygenation and regeneration.